Towards Realistic Zero-Shot Classification via Self Structural Semantic Alignment: Related Work

 \para{Discussion on Zero-Shot Settings.} Here, we summarize the main differences between our RZSC setting and others in Table~\ref{tab:setting}.
-Previous related settings adopt restrictive assumptions including an ideal vocabulary, the target label distribution, and labeled known classes.
-Unlike related settings with restrictive assumptions such as an ideal vocabulary, the target label distribution, and known labeled classes, our RZSC seeks to learn to categorize an unlabeled dataset with a huge vocabulary with over 20K classes.
-An expanded huge vocabulary presents significant challenges for RZSC problem, as evidenced by the consistent and dramatic CLIP performance drop (in Fig.~\ref{exp:motivation} a) on all datasets when the vocabulary scales up.
-The primary challenge arises from increased open words, complicating fine-grained category discrimination for pre-trained VLMs.
-As displayed in Fig.~\ref{exp:motivation} b, the averaged cosine similarity between a query text embedding and its 3-nearest text neighbors grows with the vocabulary size.
-We include more related works in our appendix B.
+Previous related settings adopt restrictive assumptions including an ideal vocabulary, the target label distribution, and labeled base classes.
+By contrast, our RZSC aims to learn to categorize an unlabeled dataset with a huge vocabulary based on a large visual taxonomy with over 20K classes.
+An expanded vocabulary presents significant challenges for RZSC problem, as evidenced by the consistent and substantial CLIP performance drop (Fig.~\ref{exp:motivation}a) on all datasets when the vocabulary scales up.
+The primary challenge arises from increased confusing open words, complicating fine-grained category discrimination for pre-trained VLMs.
+As displayed in Fig.~\ref{exp:motivation}b, the averaged cosine similarity between a query text embedding and its 3-nearest text neighbors grows with the vocabulary size.
+Additional related works are included in Appendix B.